MattStammers/hdruk_avoidable_admissions_collaboration_docs/docs/code.md

+## Code

-This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `calculator` project code.
+This part of the documentation contains the code-snippets and functions used for data preparation and analysis.
+It focuses on using as structured an approach as possible using an **information-oriented** approach.
+Use it as a reference for the technical implementation of the `admission_mapper` oject code.

+## Pseudocode placeholder demo modules

 ::: modules.vaccine_thrombo.vaccine_thrombo